 This is important to understand for a few key reasons.

-- The tax value is often how much financial institutions allow you to borrow to purchase a home.
+The tax value is often how much financial institutions allow you to borrow to purchase a home.
 In high-demand areas, the asking price can far exceed the tax value.
 This is due to the implied value of the property (what it will be worth in the short-to-long run) enticing the seller to sell at a higher price.
-So, getting a mortgage with a much higher asking price than the tax value is complicated, if not impossible.
+So, getting a mortgage with a much higher asking price than the tax value is incredibly difficult, if not impossible.

-- The tax value determines the down payment required by the buyer (usually 10-20%).
+The tax value determines the down payment required by the buyer (usually 10-20%).
 If the asking price is higher than the tax value, you will pay a much lower effective cost for the property.
 This can negate much of the equity put forth.

-- Even if you had the liquidity to purchase the property with the two initial factors in mind, a bidding war might price you far outside your comfort zone.
+Even if you had the liquidity to purchase the property with the two initial factors in mind, a bidding war might price you far outside your comfort zone.
 We mention bidding wars because they are almost always psychological and overlooked by other financial credit guides.

 HELOC’s